 Are you trying to find Obituaries for a relative, friend, or ancestor?
 People will tell you that it is easy – just look in old newspapers, or if it is a recent death, just Google the person’s name to see if there is an online obituary, tribute, or memorial.
 Here are several questions that you […]

 Non-population schedules were census schedules that were created as an adjunct to the “normal census” that was gathered every ten years and still is.
-Essentially they were gathered to obtain information on special subsets of the population in order for the government to determine what resources needed to be applied to these special subsets and […]
+Essentially they were gathered to obtain information on special subsets of the population for the government to determine what resources needed to be applied to these special subsets and to obtain […]

 Finding information and articles in newspapers about your ancestors is incredibly rewarding.
 And the amount of information about your ancestors in old newspapers is likely more than we can find.
 But if you are not careful you can make assumptions about what is in the ink on the newsprint and foul up your research because […]